-Here are the CSI Presidents who have led our organisation over the last 41 years.
+Here are the CSI Presidents who have led our organisation over the last 40-plus years.

 CSI is governed by a Supervisory Board that represents great breadth and depth of skills, experience and expertise.
 Directors of the Board are nominated representatives, most often a national chairperson or executive board member, from each of CSI’s seven Regions.

 The Supervisory Board determines organisational strategy and is supported by three standing sub-committees:

 CSI is also capably supported by an Advisory Council that provides guidance in strategic planning and operational activity.
 The Council comprises subject matter experts and leaders from the law enforcement community, the legal profession, corporate sector, and academia.
 All are recognised for their extensive expertise in their field of endeavour, which is of an international nature.

 CSI partners with governments, law enforcement, business, civil society and the media in an effort to reduce, prevent and solve transnational crime and criminal activity linked to human trafficking, environmental and wildlife crime, cybercrime, illicit trade, financial crime, and the hunt for international fugitives.

 Tackling transnational crime demands a constant and concerted effort by all of us; it is well beyond the capabilities of individual governments, law enforcement agencies, NGOs or business corporations.

 CSI cannot achieve its remarkable results, without support from others who share our values and commitment, and who want to make a genuine contribution to creating safer societies.

 We provide tangible means to support, partner or collaborate to mitigate the threats posed by transnational crime and organised criminal networks.

 An investment in Crime Stoppers International helps to improve and extend our: